mr-woodapple/NotificationReminder/README.md

 - Added a "Delete" button to the notification
 - If the input for the notification text is empty, the title will be duplicated into the text

+V 0.3.1
+- Added a tooltip to explain the "Set permanent" checkbox

 ### V0.2
 - Initial upload to Google Play
 - Standard functionality with setting a reminder supported